conc2304/terrainify/README.md

 ## To Run Instructions:

-### Extract the script files:

-Unzip the downloaded script files to access their contents.

 ### Add script files to Maya:

 There are two methods to add the script files to your Maya environment.
 You can either: